-- 1.5.12 Learner Support Services: The student support services available in the BA programme in Journalism and Mass Communication include the following: - Self-Learning Materials covering the entire syllabi. - Counselling sessions at study centres. - Access to library services at study centres and the Central Library of the University as well. - Audio-Video materials on selected modules, available at study centres. - Community Radio programmes on selected topics. - Eklavya, a radio programme broadcasted from All India Radio Station, Guwahati and simultaneously broadcasted by All India Radio Station, Dibrugarh. - Live Phone-in-programme is broadcasted by All India Radio, Guwahati each Thursday (9.15 am 10.15 am).
-In this programme, learners get live support to their queries, while the general public in general can also interact with officials/faculty members of the University on varied issues. - Most of the Audio-Video programmes are also made available online through YouTube videos. - Learners can also write emails to any officials/faculty members of the University.
-For this, a general email ID: info@kkhsou.in has been created.
-Queries raised through email to this email id are redressed by concerned official/faculty members of the University. - A Facebook account is also available where the learners can communicate with the administration of the University related to various academic issues.
-The System Analyst of the University has been assigned as the Administrator of the account. - An Android App "KKHSOU" has also been designed.
+- 1.6.13 Student Support Services: The student support services available in the MA programme in Journalism and Mass Communication include the following: - Self-Learning Materials covering the entire syllabi, - · Counselling sessions at study centres, - Access to library services at study centresand the Central Library of the University as well,

+- Audio-Video materials on select modules, available at study centres, - Community Radio programmes on select topics were broadcast earlier, however, the project is on hold for the time being. - Most of the Audio-Video programmes are also made available online through You Tube videos. - The University plans to launch eBidya for the learners, which is one of the Learning Management Systems of the University. - Learners can also write emails to any officials/faculty members of the University.
+For this a general email ID: info@kkhsou.in has been created.
+Queries raised through email to this email id are redressed by concerned official/faculty members of the University. - A Facebook account is also available where the learners can communicate with the administration of the University related to various academic issues. - The social media applications such as WhatsApp and Telegram are used to communicate with the learners regarding various information related to their respective programmes as well as other important information of the University. - An Android App "KKHSOU" has also been designed.
 This Android App can be downloaded free of cost from Google Play Store.
 Through this App, the learners can get detail information of academic programmes available, district-wise and course-wise list of study centres, contact information of the study centres, University etc. This Android App of the University has also been widely recognised and has received an Excellence Award from IGNOU. - Learners can register for a free SMS service.
-This SMS services keeps the learner updated on schedules of Examinations, Declaration of results, Admission schedules and other important events.
+This SMS services keeps the learner updated on schedule of Examination, Declaration of results, Admission schedule and other important events. - A Single Window Student Grievance Redressal Cell has been established at the City Office of the University to receive grievances/complaints/ suggestions/applications from learners and general public through e-mail/ telephone call/ SMS/ social media or by personal visit.
+The maximum admissible time for resolving those grievances is 5 working days (one week).
+On resolution of the grievances, the concerned person will be intimated through e-mail, SMS, telephone call or social media within 24 hours.

-1.6 PROCEDURE OF ADMISSION, CURRICULUM TRANSACTION AND EVALUATION
+1. 7 PROCEDURE OF ADMISSION, CURRICULUM TRANSACTION AND EVALUATION

-1.6.1 Admission procedure
+1.7.1 Admission procedure